Living Motherhood as a Vocation

 Motherhood is full of many sacrifices and struggles, but it also incredibly rewarding.

-Motherhood as a vocation has helped my every day.
+Viewing motherhood as a vocation has helped my every day.

 Each and every day is filled with purpose.
 I keep up with routines a little more easily because I am focused on my priorities.